Not Legal Advice

 - You are entitled to receive a bill of costs for any work that we do for you.

 - We will usually send you a bill of costs for our work and disbursements monthly, but timing of our bills can be changed by agreement.
-In some matters we may agree to send you our bill of costs only on completion of our work.
+In some matters we may agree to send you our bill of costs only on completion part or all of our work on the matter.
 Please let us know if you have any particular billing preferences.

 - Each bill of costs will contain details of our professional fees, expenses and disbursements (including GST).
 If you want a breakdown of the professional fees you can request it within 30 days of receiving the bill.